Park Lane (stadium)

 Park Lane is a rugby stadium in Whitefield near Bury, Greater Manchester, England.
-It is the home of Sedgley Park R.U.F.C. and, from 2003–10 and 2015, Swinton rugby league club.
+It is the home of Sedgley Park R.U.F.C. and, from 2003–10 and 2014, Swinton rugby league club.

 History

 Sedgley Park R.U.F.C. moved to Park Lane in 1955.
 A large, two-storey clubhouse was completed in 1982 and was extended in the 1990s.
 Also in the 1990s the club turned its two pitches into one and purchased a field, just across the road, to provide three more much needed pitches.

+Rugby league

+Swinton Lions played their home fixtures at Park Lane between 2003 and 2010.
+Oldham also played several home matches at Park Lane during this period.
+Swinton's first match at Park Lane, in the third round of the 2003 Challenge Cup, saw Swinton defeat Shaw Cross 46–0 in front of a crowd of 315.
+Swinton's highest attendance at Park Lane came in the fifth round of the 2010 Challenge Cup, when 5,316 watched a 58–6 loss to Batley Bulldogs.

+During the 2014 season, Swinton played several fixtures at Park Lane, though the majority of their matches were at Leigh Sports Village.